 Internal Medicine Residency

-The Greenville Health System/University of South Carolina Internal Residency Program, much like the city of Greenville itself, is a hidden gem in the Southeast.
+The Prisma Health/University of South Carolina Greenville Internal Residency Program, much like the city of Greenville itself, is a hidden gem in the Southeast.
 Our residency offers an ideal blend of community-based primary care and academic tertiary care within the same program.
-Our program functions within Greenville Health System (GHS), which got its start as a community hospital, but is now one of the south’s top academic medical centers.
+Our program functions within Prisma Health-Upstate, formerly the Greenville Health System (GHS), which got its start as a community hospital, but is now one of the south’s top academic medical centers.
 We are also a teaching site for the University Of South Carolina School Of Medicine Greenville.